Frequently Asked Questions

-Classes based at our centers are offered on a semester basis, although registration in most classes is possible at any time.
-There are three Braille Institute semesters, which run from September through December, January through March, and May through July.
-Most classes are 2 hours and take place Monday through Friday between the hours of 8:30 a.m. to 5:00 p.m.
+Classes typically based at our centers are offered on a semester basis, although registration in most classes is possible at any time.
+There are three Braille Institute semesters: September through December, January through March, and May through July.
+Most classes are two hours and take place Monday through Friday between the hours of 8:30 a.m. to 5:00 p.m.
 (PT).

 What classes are offered at each of your centers?

 Braille Institute offers hundreds of exciting classes centered around daily living as well as arts and healthy living options.
 Some of our most popular classes include cooking and kitchen orientation and mobility as well music classes.
 Click the link of the center nearest you to visit their schedule of classes, and to register for free workshops open to everyone.

 How do I register for programs at Braille Institute?

-Call or visit the center closest to you and ask to speak to the registrar to set up an appointment.
+Call the center closest to you and ask to speak to the Registrar to set up an appointment.
 You may also call our general hotline at 1-800-BRAILLE (272-4553) Monday through Friday, from 8:30 a.m. to 5:00 p.m.
 (PT) to arrange an appointment.
 View our workshops free and open to the public; many available online where you can participate from the comfort of your home via video or phone.

 How do I refer a client or patron to Braille Institute?

-To refer someone to Braille Institute, please complete our Physician Referral Form, them mail or fax the form to the Braille Institute the location closest to them.
-Alternatively, have the person call1-800-BRAILLE (272-4553) Monday through Friday, from 8:30 a.m. to 5:00 p.m.
+To refer someone to Braille Institute, please complete our Doctor Referral Form, them mail or fax the form to the Braille Institute the location closest to them.
+Alternatively, have the person call 1-800-BRAILLE (272-4553) Monday through Friday, from 8:30 a.m. to 5:00 p.m.
 (PT).
 A physician referral is helpful, though not mandatory to begin receiving Braille Institute services.